magento/devdocs/src/cloud/project/project-upgrade.md

 ## Upgrade from older versions of the Magento application

-If you are upgrading from 2.1.4 or later to 2.2.x or later, review the [{{site.data.var.ece}} service versions][version compatibility matrix] information for the latest software version requirements.
+Review the [{{site.data.var.ece}} service versions][version compatibility matrix] information for the latest software version requirements.
 Your upgrade tasks may include the following:

--  Upgrade your PHP version
+-  Update your PHP version Elasticsearch version, and other services
 -  Convert an older configuration management file
 -  Update the `.magento.app.yaml` file with new settings for hooks and environment variables
 -  Upgrade third-party extensions to the latest supported version